 Year 1 will have PE on Tuesday and Wednesday

-Year 2 will have PE on Tuesday and Friday
+Year 2 will have PE on Monday and Tuesday

 The children need to have their PE kit in school every day during term time and it will be sent home with the children at the end of each half term.
 The children need to have a named Haydon Abbey PE T-shirt and black shorts for inside.
 As the weather becomes colder the children need to bring in warmer clothes for PE outside.
 They need to have a pair of trainers in school and they can bring in black or navy tracksuit bottoms and a black or navy jumper.
 Please remember to give your child an extra pair of socks if they are wearing tights that day.